Get My FREE Newsletter for info on Meditation and Health - Enter E-mail Address

 What is Mindfulness?

 Before discussing mindfulness meditation technique, it is important to understand the concept of "mindfulness."
 Mindfulness is a state of present awareness.
 A relaxed state of mind, in which we are conscious of our experience, including sensations, thoughts and feelings, breathing, and surroundings, all with an attitude of non-resistance, peace and acceptance.
 This does not imply passivity or lack of emotion.
-Mindfulness engenders faith in the perfection of the moment, and allows each new experience to be felt fully, without the reactive, self-critical, controlling mind.
+Mindfulness develops faith in the perfection of the moment, and allows each new experience to be felt fully, without the reactive, self-critical, controlling mind taking over your identity.

 Why Practice Mindfulness?